pkrisz99/Renegade/README.md

 ### Evaluation
 - Renegade makes use of modern NNUE (efficiently updatable neural network) technology for accurate position evaluation
-- Its neural network was trained entirely on self-play data, amounting to over 2.7 billion positions
+- Its neural network was trained entirely on [self-play data](https://www.kaggle.com/datasets/pkrisz/renegade-chess-engine-training-data), amounting to over 2.7 billion positions
 - The network architecture is a (768->1024)x2->1 perspective net with SCReLU activation

 ## Usage
 Renegade - like most chess engines - is a command line application implementing the UCI protocol.
-It should be used alongside a graphical user interface, such as [Cute Chess](https://github.com/cutechess/cutechess).
+It should be used alongside a graphical user interface to be able to display the board and to enter moves more easily.

-As one might expect, Renegade can also be interacted with using the terminal.
-Most UCI commands are supported including limiting search to a specific depth, time limit or node count.
+For advanced users, the engine can also be interacted with using the terminal.
+Most UCI commands are supported, including limiting search to a specific depth, time limit or node count.

 Scores are scaled according to the estimated outcome of the game, an evaluation of 100 centipawns represents a 50% likelihood of winning.